 3) No one is in trouble.

 Generally, I have a hands off approach and will take candid photos of you simply interacting as a family (these are by far my favorite!).
-If needed, I may also offer a few suggestions for things to do or areas to check out.
+If needed, I may also offer a few suggestions for things to do or areas with good lighting to sit, cuddle, or play.
 If your kids choose not to do those things and have an idea of their own, that’s okay!
-We will get more natural grins when they explore the way they want to explore, versus getting in trouble for not listening to the photographer lady.
+We will get more natural grins when they are allowed to be themselves, versus getting in trouble for not listening to the photographer lady.

 4) You will get breaks!

 Don’t stress that you’ll need to be “on” the whole time.
 This family portrait session is not traditional portraiture.
 Not everyone will be in every frame, so you can plan on having some down time during the shoot.
 Relax!
 Have fun.
-We can even bring a beer or cocktail if you want (if permits and regulations allow, of course!).
+Make a cocktail.
+Play some tunes.
+Take a few minutes to yourself.
+Whatever puts you in a good mood goes!

 5) Look at each other.

 Not at me!
-It might be a tough habit to break, especially when there’s a big lens near your face.
+It might be a tough habit to break, especially when there’s a lady with a lens hanging out in your space.
 But family photos aren’t about your connection with the photographer.
 They’re about your connections as a family.
 Instead, look lovingly at your partner, and look tenderly at your children.
 These photos will have so much more meaning.